dymackenzie/wordbound/docs/Wordbound_Development_Roadmap.md

-## Garden of Words — Godot 2D Development Roadmap
+## Wordbound — Godot 2D Development Roadmap

-This document is a pragmatic, step-by-step engineering roadmap to turn the "Garden of Words" concept into a modular, maintainable Godot 4 2D game.
+This document is a pragmatic, step-by-step engineering roadmap to turn the "Wordbound" concept into a modular, maintainable Godot 4 2D game.
 It focuses on high cohesion, low coupling, modularity, and making classes and systems open to extension.

 ---